sourceduty/Fillable_Quiz/README.md

 ![Fillable Quiz](https://github.com/sourceduty/Fillable_Quiz/assets/123030236/82d507b2-20b0-49bb-9a49-a969cfa8dfcf)

 [Fillable Quiz](https://chat.openai.com/g/g-LCVcJoVTY-fillable-quiz) is a specialized tool designed to assist users by editing uploaded documents and text files to create educational fill-in-the-blank challenges.
 It removes specified words or sentences and replaces them with blank spaces, which can then be used for learning or testing purposes.
-Additionally, Fillable Quiz can generate fill-in-the-blank challenges based on the content of the documents, enhancing the learning experience by offering tests with varying levels of difficulty: easy, medium, hard, or very hard.
+Additionally, Fillable Quiz can generate new fill-in-the-blank challenges, enhancing the learning experience by offering tests with varying levels of difficulty: easy, medium, hard, or very hard.

 #
 ### Example Usage